The short answer is yes. All good things come to an end, and CBD oil is no different. Here’s how to check if your CBD oil has gone bad.

 All-natural products have an expiration date, which means eventually, that bottle of CBD oil will expire too.

 Most people don’t run into this problem with their CBD oils because you would ideally use your CBD well within 12 months.
-The problem often lies in the manufacturer’s end when products are stored on warehouse shelves for some time before they arrive at your door.
+The problem often lies in the manufacturer’s end when products are stored on warehouse shelves for a year or more before they arrive at your door.

 The shelf life of your CBD oil depends on the freshness of the carrier oil used.
 Carrier oils such as olive oil, MCT oil, and hemp seed oil are often the first ingredient to go rancid in your CBD product.